smapiot/piral/docs/questions/general.md

 ## What is the difference between pilet and a page?

-A pilet contains all the code of a microfrontend, which may include some pages.
+A pilet contains all the code of a micro frontend, which may include some pages.
 Essentially a page is nothing more than a component used via a routing rule.
 A pilet can contain (and register) as many components as it wants.

 ---------------------------------------